cedricwalter/cedricwalter.github.io/_posts/2007-07-19-the-alternative-php-cache-install.md

  if you compiled APC against PHP 5.2.0 or later.
 When enabled
  any file uploads which includes a field called
  APC\_UPLOAD\_PROGRESS before the file field in an upload form
- will cause APC to automatically create an upload\_&lt;key&gt;
+ will cause APC to automatically create an upload\_<key>
- user cache entry where &lt;key&gt; is the value of the
+ user cache entry where <key> is the value of the
  APC\_UPLOAD\_PROGRESS form entry.

  Note that the file upload tracking is not threadsafe at this